 At the Heart of Gold: Inside the USA Gymnastics Scandal

-At the Heart of Gold: Inside the USA Gymnastics Scandal tells the disturbing story of Larry Nassar and his decades of abusing young gymnasts, despite many attempts from the girls to get help.
+At the Heart of Gold: Inside the USA Gymnastics Scandal tells the disturbing story of Larry Nassar and the decades of abuse his young gymnasts faced, despite many attempts for help.

 While the scandal received a lot of media coverage, it wasn’t nearly as impactful as this new HBO documentary.